RepoReapers/reaper/README.md

 #### `attributes`

-The system is designed as a number of plugins that all have a change to analyze a given repository (both metadata as well as contents).
+The system is designed as a number of plugins that all have a chance to analyze a given repository (both metadata as well as contents).
 A number of provided attributes are apart of the base distribution of the system, but more can easily be added.